|A moist, tender seitan that makes a perfect chicken substitute in just about any recipe.|

 Meanwhile, combine the gluten and soy flour, then add remaining ½ c water and stir into a ball.

-Sprinkle plain flour on the counter and knead the ball of seitan for a minute.
+Sprinkle all-purpose flour on the counter and knead the ball of seitan for a minute.

 Gently flatten and stretch into a ½-inch thick sheet.
 (Don’t worry if it’s uneven or it tears.)